MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 1. While staying in the Microsoft 365 Apps admin center, navigate to **Inventory**.
 1. Select **Show all devices** and select the **Switch device update channel** button on the top.
 1. Select which devices should be moved and the targeted update channel.
-    - You can enter device names or Entra ID groups, or a mix of both.
+    - You can enter device names or Microsoft Entra ID groups, or a mix of both.
     - For Entry ID groups, such groups can be nested up to three levels down and contain a mix of device and user objects.
 1. Select **Move devices** to initiate the channel change.